October 15, 2022 | Assigned Times

 1 Abercrombie St

-Boys who join Cub Scouts this year before September 30th will receive a rocket that they can design, build, and launch at Rocket Day.
-Boys in first through fifth grade who are interested in joining Scouting may also attend.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at Rocket Day.
+Youth in first through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
-Rockets are not guaranteed for Scouts who join after September 30th.

 What to Bring